seunghan47/L-beauty/README.md

 - **Cloud Services**: AWS (S3 for static hosting, CloudFront for CDN)
 - **Containerization**: Docker

-## Project Structure
-/Users/polim/Desktop/personalProject/freelancing/e-commerce/lbeauty │ ├── frontend/ # React application │ ├── src/ # Source code │ └── public/ # Public assets │ └── backend/ # Spring Boot application ├── src/ # Source code └── resources/ # Configuration files

 ## Setup and Installation
-To get started with the project locally, first clone the repository from GitHub using the command `git clone https://github.com/yourusername/lbeauty.git`, and navigate to the cloned directory.
+To get started with the project locally, first clone the repository from GitHub using the command `git clone https://github.com/seunghan47/lbeauty.git`, and navigate to the cloned directory.
 Set up the backend by navigating to the `backend` directory, updating the database configuration in `application.properties` to connect to your MySQL database, and running the Spring Boot application with `./mvnw spring-boot:run`.
 Then, set up the frontend by navigating to the `frontend` directory, installing the necessary dependencies with `npm install`, and starting the React application with `npm start`.
 Once everything is running, open your browser and go to `http://localhost:3000` to view the application.

 ## Usage
 - Browse through the available beauty products and services.